Cu3PO42/polymer-decorators/README.md

 name: string;
 ```

 And it does the exact same thing.
 By default elements are also auto-registered.
 I think the cases where you want this are more common than those when you don't want that.
 Also nothing is exported to the global namespace - you can import everything as you want it.
 However there is also one feature that was removed: overloading of the constructor.
 Unfortunately this functionality cannot be provided with classes in ES6, so I removed it for consistency.
 Please remember that by default if you give instance variables default values, the TypeScript compiler will put theses into the constructor, so they will not be set in your Polymer elements.
 Instead define an `attached` method and do all your initialization work there.
+Generally this follows the Polymer guidelines for creating elements with ES6 classes a lot more closely.